 - 1 tsp. vanilla extract

 - 1 cup frosted sugar cookie coffee creamer

 - 2 cups heavy cream

 - Measure out 1/2 cup of sugar cookie mix from the bag and set it aside for the cheesecake batter.

 - In a large mixing bowl, add in the sugar cookie mix, butter, and egg.
 Stir until a cookie dough ball forms.
 You can use a hand mixer to beat until the cookie dough forms.

-- Press the sugar cookie dough evenly into the bottom of a 9.5-inch springform pan.
+- Press the sugar cookie dough evenly into the bottom of the prepared pan.

-- In a mixing bowl, add in the cream cheese, the remaining 1/2 cup of sugar cookie mix, and granulated sugar.
+- In a mixing bowl, add in the cream cheese, the 1/2 cup of sugar cookie mix, and granulated sugar.
 Beat with the hand mixer on medium until completely incorporated.
 Scrape the sides and bottom of the bowl and mix again to avoid any lumps of cream cheese in your batter.

 - Add in vanilla extract and eggs one at a time.
 Mix each egg completely before adding the next.
 Also scrape down the bowl after adding each egg.